immobiliare/RealFlags/README.md

 - **Extensible**: Feature Flags supports all primitive datatypes: `Int` (and any numeric variant), `String`, `Bool`, `Data`, `Date`, `URL`, `Dictionary`, `Array` (values must conform to `FlagProtocol`), Optional Values and virtually any object conforms to `Codable` protocol!
 - **Transparent**: IndomioFlags abracts over many service implementations with ease.
 - **Extensible**: You can use one of the default data providers or create your own.
 We support Firebase Remote and Local configurations too.
-- **Configurable**: a simple UI you can integrate in your developer's mode allows you to customize and read flags at glance, even for PMs.
 - **Fast**: Enable, disable and customize features at runtime
-- **Reactive**: We support Combine extensions (only on Apple platforms)
+- **Integrated UI Tool**: a simple UI you can integrate in your developer's mode allows you to customize and read flags at glance, even for PMs.

 ## What you get